Fun, Quirky & Scientific Honey Bee Facts

 - The oldest fossil discovered dates back 400 million years and is an insect known as a springtail.

-Interesting Rodent Control Facts from a Professional Exterminator
+Interesting Rodent Facts from a Professional Exterminator

 Rodents have garnered a well-earned reputation as being one of the creepiest and most troublesome pest control issues homeowners are faced with.
 Mice and rats sneak into your home in search of shelter, food and a safe place to mate, which spells massive trouble for the unlucky house they end up in.
 Rodents are the most common pest control and extermination service called in by homeowners.
 Since we deal with them so frequently, you’d think we’d know all there is to know about these creepy creatures, but we don’t.
-Richmond Pest Control has highlighted several weird and fascinating facts about rodents below.
+Richmond Pest Control has highlighted several weird and fascinating rodent facts below.

 6 Weird Rodent Facts you Probably Didn’t Know